 Recently I was invited to deliver a talk at the Young Rail Professionals Forum at SNC Lavalin in Derby.
 I took this as a great opportunity to research the industry and fathom where the weaknesses exist, and what the worst-case rail scenarios for a cyber breach could be.
 Most of my career has been spent as a cybersecurity senior lecturer, so I approached the topic with the same research rigour as I would pursuing academic journal publications.
 During this process, I was fortunate to get an audience (2 coffees and a couple of hours) with a leading practitioner involved in the management of rail signalling system projects (he wishes to remain anonymous).
 I learnt that many of the current systems in the UK for controlling rail traffic is analogue and uses fixed block signalling to detect a train is on a specific “block” of the track, this can be performed in a couple of ways, either using track circuits or axle counting.
 This information is then fed back to a signal controller who, with the assistance of various software tools, can respond and manage the trains.
 However, over the next 25 years (things move very slowly it seems in rail), the plan is to introduce the European Rail Traffic Management System (ERTMS), which amongst other items includes a new signal, control and train protection system, namely, the European Train Control System (ETCS).
 This system incorporates a new radio system called GSM-r; which is essentially the same as vanilla GSM that all our mobile phones used in the previous decade, except it is used for the rail industry (hence the -r).
-The expected first step will be to adopt ETCS level 2 signalling, as represented in the following diagram: –

 In a nutshell, the track circuits detect the train’s position, which is reported to the train via the balise.
 The train then shares its positional data via the onboard computer ETCS over GSM-r to the Radio Block Centre (RBC).
 In response, the RBC issues signal status data informing the driver if the path ahead is clear or otherwise.